britzl/monarch/README_API.md

 ## monarch.has_missing_resources(screen_id)
 Check if a screen has any missing resources.
-If the screen is loaded by a collection proxy with Load Dynamically this will use `collectionproxy.missing_resources()`.
+If the screen is loaded by a collection proxy with Load Dynamically this will use `collectionproxy.get_resources()`.
 For other cases this function will always return false.

 **RETURN**
 * `result` (boolean) - true if the screen has missing resources